On this page

 If I’ve already been accepted to a graduate program, but wasn’t able to take classes right away, will I need to reapply to the program?

-For candidates who do not possess a master’s degree, and would like to pursue Educator Certification only, acceptance into the educator certification program requires the submission of passing scores on the Praxis I basic skills test in reading, writing, and mathematics.
+For candidates who do not possess a master’s degree, and would like to pursue Educator Certification only, acceptance into the educator certification program requires the submission of passing scores on the Praxis Core Academic Skills for Educators Tests in reading, writing, and mathematics.

-Admission tests are not required for candidates applying to the Master of Arts in Teaching (MAT), Master of Business Administration (MBA), Master of Education (MEd), Master of Science Athletic Training (MS), Certificate of Advanced Graduate Studies (CAGS), or the Doctor of Education (EdD) programs.
+Admission tests are not required for candidates applying to the Master of Arts in Teaching (MAT), Master of Business Administration (MBA), Master of Education (MEd), Certificate of Advanced Graduate Studies (CAGS), or the Doctor of Education (EdD) programs.

 Your grades will be posted approximately two weeks after the end of the term.
 You can access your grades by logging into myPlymouth.
 Once you’ve logged into myPlymouth, make the following choices: